giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/README.md

 Python programming is only required when introducing a capability that is not already available in the framework, such as a new structural problem, loading scheme, boundary condition, transverse expansion law, or a new type of physical-model description.

-### 5. CSF-CUF is implemented in Python.

-However, using the framework does not normally require writing Python code.

-When the predefined building blocks already provided by the package are sufficient - including physical models, structural problems, boundary conditions, loads, and CUF expansion laws - an analysis can be assembled through the configuration files alone.
-In this case, the user selects and combines the required components without developing new numerical code.

-Python programming is only needed when introducing a new capability that is not already available, such as a new structural problem, loading scheme, boundary condition, or transverse expansion law.

 ### 6. How the tutorial is organized